uwgraphics/VisSnacks/content/tutorials/1-what-is-vis/index.md

 It is tempting to list a bunch of rules that will help you avoid making a bad visualization.
 In most cases, you can figure out that the rule is trying to help you avoid making the wrong thing easy to see, or the right thing harder to see.
 But, rather than trying to learn a lot of specific rules of things to avoid (or to do), I think it's better to try to understand the general principles of what makes things easy (or hard) to see.
 This is why the class will focus on principles.

+### Implications of the Definitions

+1. A core of this class will be understanding what makes for a good visualization, and what we can do to design them.
+2. Figuring out what good visualization to make (designing it) is important, we don't want to waste our time implementing bad visualizations.
+3. Understanding the principles and process of visualization can help us figure out what visualizations will be good before we invest too much energy in making them.
+4. Generating ideas for visualization and making sure they are good (and will lead to good designs when they are fully implemented) is my preferred approach.
+Finding ways to "prototype" ideas so we can assess them before investing too much energy is important.
+5. Implementating the design once you have it is not a focus in this class.
+It is a detail.
+A sometimes challenging detail.
+And it is definitely a practical concern: a great design isn't of much value if you can't make it real.

 ## Fancy and Custom Visualizations

 Note that a good visualization doesn't have to been fancy - it has to be effective / get the job done.
 In fact, using a standard design is often desirable: you don't need to teach people how to use a new design, and you can probably find an existing implementation.